 Wrap up on making homemade DIY lavender lotion bars

 Homemade lotion bars are a wonderful alternative to store-bought ones.
 Not only will they cost less than buying commercial lotion bars but they also contain no harmful preservatives which means that they won’t cause irritation when applied topically.
 Plus, they smell incredible!
-I hope you enjoyed this article about how to make homemade lotion bars.

 Please share it with someone you know so they don’t have to use dangerous chemicals so care for their skin.

-Relate DIY Beauty Recipes with Essential Oils
+Related DIY Beauty Recipes with Essential Oils

 Before You Go, See What’s New On The Blog